Coresystemsmarketing/education/content/_index.md

     src: /images/course-list.jpg
     alt: course list
   - title: Best Choice For Your Needs
-    text: Core Education works on tablets, laptops, and PCs, allowing to choose the device that best fits your needs.
+    text: You can choose the best device to fit your needs.
+Core Prison Education works on tablets, laptops, and PCs.
     src: /images/lesson.jpg
     alt: lesson
   - title: Courses